lowRISC/opentitan/doc/getting_started/setup_verilator.md

 We recommend compiling Verilator from source, as outlined here.

 Fetch, build and install Verilator itself (this should be done outside the `$REPO_TOP` directory).
+Note that Verilator 4.210 will not build with GCC 12.0 or later, so it will need to be built with an older toolchain.
+The example below assumes gcc-11 and g++-11 are installed on the system.

 ```console
 export VERILATOR_VERSION={{< tool_version "verilator" >}}